anc5c07/anc5c07-site/_posts/2023-05-28-18thst-bikelanes.md

 - two forest patches (Langdon Park's and the [South Langdon/Queens Chapel/Paper Street Forest Patch](/issues/paperstreetforestpatch/))
 - other large institutional landmasses (Howard University Divinity School and Franciscan Monastery just off the corridor)
 - retail areas along Rhode Island Ave and in a small cluster around 18th/Monroe

+### MoveDC plan
+[DDOT's MoveDC Bicycle Priority plans](https://movedc-dcgis.hub.arcgis.com/pages/bicycles) include plans for future improvement along all of Montana Ave, and 18th St north from the existing lanes to South Dakota Ave NE.
+18th St provides a uniquely necessary north-south route parallel with the existing (and now finally complete) MBT/8th St route.

+### Nearby Projects
+A number of important projects are moving forward nearby, and better connectivity on and around 18th St NE will be critical for connectivity to and among them.
+These projects include:
+- [The 8th St safety improvements](https://ddot.dc.gov/8thstreetne), nearing completion, which implemented a protected two-way cycletrack on 8th St NE to bridge the gap between the two existing segments of the Metropolitan Branch Trail (MBT), creating a comprehensive north-south route just under a mile west of 18th St NE
+- [The New York Ave NE trail project](https://nyave.ddot.dc.gov/) to create mixed-used trails on either side of New York Ave NE
+- [The Bladensburg Road Multimodal Safety and Access Study](https://engage.dc.gov/BladensburgSafetyStudy) which would implement curbside protected bicycle/mobility lanes across the entire span of Bladensburg Road NE
+- [The Mount Olivet Rd multimodal improvements](https://ddotwiki.atlassian.net/wiki/spaces/NI/pages/2207023106/NOI-23-93-TESD) to implement a protected two-way cycletrack on Mount Olivet Road from 9th/Brentwood to Bladensburg
+- [Taylor St NE improvements](https://twitter.com/FixCircle/status/1695908672398889148) may create a new east-west low-stress route from the MBT to some eastern terminus (possibly as far as SDA or 18th St)

 ## Present Condition
 From Montana Ave NE to Rhode Island Ave NE, 18th St NE is 42 feet wide, typically divided as follows, from west to east: